10/31/2024

 speaker

-assuming you will have, let's say, eight hundred million dollars of cost saving in twenty seven, assuming that this will be partially related to, let's say, lower headcount, how much will be the one time cost associated with the cost saving plan?
+No, assuming you will have, let's say, $800 million of cost saving in 2027, assuming that this will be partially related to, let's say, lower headcount. how much will be the one-time cost associated with the cost-saving plan?

 speaker

-I would say that at this stage, it's a little bit early to enter in those kinds of details.
-Yes, let's say, of course, it's kind of things I think will be better clarified moving ahead on our capital market day and entering more detail on this plan.
-If you don't mind at this stage, I would prefer to say.
-OK.
+I would say that at this stage it's a little bit early to enter in those kind of details.
+Let's say, of course, these kind of things, I think, will be better clarified moving ahead on our capital market day and entering, let's say, more detail on this plan.
+If you don't mind, at this stage, I would prefer to say, okay?
+Okay.

 speaker

-For the second question, if I want to simplify, it is clear that for any semiconductor company to continuously improve its competitiveness, especially facing an ultra competitive marketplace that we are facing now, you among many reasons, some capacity that has been triggered by government incentive here and there everywhere.
-And unfortunately, as well with some, let's say, trade constraints, the only way is to increase the size and to shrink the product.
-But then, OK, you know that when the industry is facing and our customers are facing this kind of down cycle.
-Each time the exit period is asking for new products and new technology.
-So that is the reason why for ST, there is no other option to accelerate our 300 millimeter.
-And the reason why I have mentioned, OK, I got a specifically and we have to accelerate to reach as fast as we can.
-So I scale in order to have benefits of the cost of goods sold about this this 300 millimeter.
-Well, I would like to recall that basically the benefits we can expect moving to 300 millimeter, it at least 20 percent productivity increase.
-But directionally, this is ST. What ST has engaged?
-Of course, we will update you timely.
-We have defined the critical milestone.
-And of course, we will give more color to market day next November.
+For the second question, if I want to simplify, it is clear that for any semiconductor company to continuously improve its competitiveness, especially facing ultra-competitive marketplaces, that we are facing now due among many reasons some capacity that has been triggered by a government incentive here and there everywhere and unfortunately as well with some let's say trade constraints The only way is to increase the wafer size and to shrink the product.
+But then, okay, you know that when the industry is facing and our customers are facing this kind of down cycle, each time, okay, the exit period is asking for new product and new technology.
+So that's the reason why for ST there is no other option to accelerate our 300 millimetre.
+And the reason why I have mentioned Agrate specifically and we have to accelerate to reach as fast as we can the high scale in order to have benefits of the cost of goods sold about this 300 millimetre.
+Well, I would like to recall that basically the benefits we can expect are moving to 300 millimeter.
+It at least 20% productivity increase.
+But directionally, this is ST, what ST has engaged.
+Of course, we will update you timely with this program because we have defined the critical milestone.
+And of course, we will give more color at the market day next November 20th.
+Thank you.

 speaker